bljustice/udacity-ab-testing/README.md

 **Gross conversion:** This metric is defined by the number of user-ids that checkout and enroll in the free trial divided by the number of unique cookies that click the “Start Free-Trial” button.
 Since this metric is measured after users have seen the experiment, it is directly affected by it, which makes it a strong evaluation metric and vice versa as an invariant metric.
 I would not expect the control and experiment groups for this metric to be evenly distributed.

 **Retention:** This metric is defined as the number of user-ids that stay enrolled passed the free-trial period divided by the number of cookies that clicked on the "Start Free-Trial" button.
 This is not a strong invariant metric since it is dependent on the experiment.
 It is a strong evaluation metric, however based on the experiment duration needed for this metric, I decided not to use it.
 I calculated that I would need to run the experiment for 119 days to match the amount of pageviews required for this metric (4,741,213 pageviews).

 **Net conversion:** This metric is defined by the number of user-ids that remained enrolled after the 14-day free-trial period divided by the number of cookies that click the “Start Free-Trial” button.
 Since this metric is correlated to the impact of the experiment being run, it is a strong evaluation metric, and a weak invariant metric, since it will most likely change based on the experiment.
 I would not expect either the control and experiment groups to be evenly distributed for this metric either.

+To justify launching the experiment, both gross conversion will need to decrease and net conversion will need to increase.
+This will show that the number of users signing up for the free-trial is decreasing, but the number of users continuing past the free-trial increases.

 ###Measuring Standard Deviation